ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/session/querying/how-to-project-query-results.python.markdown

 {PANEL: Single projection per query}

-* As of RavenDB v6.0, only a single projection request can be made per Query (and DocumentQuery).
+* As of RavenDB v6.0, only a single projection request can be made per query.

-* Attempting multiple projection executions in the same query will result in an exception.
+* Attempting multiple projection executions in the same query, e.g. by calling `select_fields_query_data` multiple times or by calling `select_fields_query_data` and then `select_fields`, will result in an exception.

-    * Query:
-      Multiple `Select` calls or a combination of `ProjectInto` with a `Select` call will result in an exception.

-    * DocumentQuery:
-      Multiple `SelectFields` calls will result in an exception.

-{CODE projections_13@ClientApi\Session\Querying\HowToProjectQueryResults.cs /}
+{CODE:python projections_13@ClientApi\Session\Querying\HowToProjectQueryResults.py /}

 {PANEL/}